top of page

 Built Engineers

 Many building owners are surprised to receive an FDNY invoice for a permit account, especially related to refrigerating systems.
-In most cases, these are invoices associated with annual FDNY operational permits for HVAC equipment — not the result of a code violation.
-However, if the required permit has lapsed or supporting documentation is missing, enforcement actions may follow.
+In most cases, these invoices are linked to annual FDNY operational permits for HVAC equipment.
+They are not the result of a code violation.
+However, if the required permit has lapsed or if supporting documentation is missing, enforcement actions may follow.

 FDNY form with a highlighted violation for missing compliance docs.
 Includes remedy instructions for building equipment permits.